coq/coq/doc/sphinx/addendum/generalized-rewriting.rst

-``progress`` tests progress of the argument :n:`@rewstrategy` and fails if no progress was made, while ``try`` always succeeds, catching failures. ``choice`` uses the first successful strategy in the list of
+``progress`` tests progress of the argument :n:`@rewstrategy` and fails if no progress was made, while ``try`` always succeeds, catching failures. ``choice`` uses the first successful strategy in the list of :n:`@rewstrategy`s.
-@rewstrategy.
 One can iterate a strategy at least 1 time using ``repeat`` and at least 0 times using ``any``.

 The ``subterm`` and ``subterms`` strategies apply their argument :n:`@rewstrategy` to